qqq-wisc/satmap/README.md

 + ``--output_path <file_path>``: Sets a path for saving the output circuit.
 By default, SATMap writes the result of mapping and routing "fname.qasm" to a file in the home directory called "mapped_fname.qasm."

 # Custom Architectures
 SATMap includes the "brick-like" 20-qubit IBM Tokyo and heavy-hexagonal 27-qubit IBM Toronto connectivity graphs.
-It also includes functions for generating linear and nearest-neighbor connectivity graphs with arbitrary dimensions.
+It also provides functions for generating linear and nearest-neighbor connectivity graphs with arbitrary dimensions.

 To use a different connectivity graph, generate a text file consisting of an adjacency matrix for the desired graph and pass it as the ``--arch`` argument.
 For example, to use a triangle connectivity graph: